dhall-lang/dhall-lang/standard/types.md

     Γ ⊢ ([ a ] : Optional A) : Optional A

 Note that the above rules forbid an `Optional` elements that is a `Type`.
+More generally, if the element type is not a `Type` then that is a type error.

+If the element is present and does not match the type annotation then that is a type error.

 The built-in functions on `Optional` values have the following types: